nikuehn/MixedModels_Biases/docs/index.md

 <img src="pictures/sim-it-spatial-results-1.png" width="100%" />

 We can see that the spatial range is quite well estimated for all approaches, and that the full model and the model based on total residuals give almost the same results.
-The model based on site terms does not lead to good results for the standard deviations, n particular for $\phi_{S2S,c}$, which is severely underestimated.
+The model based on site terms does not lead to good results for the standard deviations, in particular for $\phi_{S2S,c}$, which is severely underestimated.
-The relative sizes ofstandard devations based on the fit from $\delta S$ are wrongly estimated.
+The relative sizes of standard devations based on the fit from $\delta S$ are wrongly estimated.

 ## Cell-specific atteuation

-In this section, we simulate data based on the cell-specific attenuation model [@Kuehn2019,@Dawood2013], and estima the model parameters using the total model, aswell as from within-event/within-site residuals.
+In this section, we simulate data based on the cell-specific attenuation model [@Kuehn2019,@Dawood2013], and estimate the model parameters using the total model, as well as from within-event/within-site residuals.

 Read in the cell-specific distances, and some definitions.